valkey-io/valkey-doc/topics/modules-api-ref.md

     void scan_callback(ValkeyModuleCtx *ctx, ValkeyModuleString *keyname,
                        ValkeyModuleKey *key, void *privdata);

-- `ctx`: the module context provided to for the scan.
+- `ctx`: the module context provided for the scan.
 - `keyname`: owned by the caller and need to be retained if used after this function.
 - `key`: holds info on the key and value, it is provided as best effort, in